 \begin{definition} Let $\bf A$ be a finite symmetric relation algebra with set of atoms $A_0$.
 We say that $\bf A$ admits a \emph{Siggers behavior} if there exists an operation $s\colon A_0^6\rightarrow A_0$ such that \begin{enumerate} \item $s$ preserves the allowed triples of $\mathbf{A}$, \item $\forall x_1,\ldots,x_6\in A_0.~s(x_1,\ldots,x_6)\in \{x_1,\ldots ,x_6\}$, \item $s$ satisfies the {Siggers identity}: $\forall x,y,z \in A_0.~ s(x,x,y,y,z,z)=s(y,z,x,z,x,y).$ \end{enumerate} \end{definition}

-\begin{remark} We mention that if $\bf A$ has a normal representation $\fB$, then $\bf A$ admits a Siggers behavior if and only if $\fB$ has a pseudo-Siggers polymorphism which is canonical with respect to $\Aut(\fB)$; see~\cite{BodMot-Unary}. \end{remark}
+\begin{remark} For readers familiar with the theory of infinite-domain CSPs, we mention that if a relation algebra $\bf A$ has a normal representation $\fB$, then $\bf A$ admits a Siggers behavior if and only if $\fB$ has a pseudo-Siggers polymorphism which is canonical with respect to $\Aut(\fB)$; see~\cite{BodMot-Unary}. \end{remark}

 We say that a finite symmetric relation algebra $\bf A$ \emph{has all $1$-cycles} if for every $a\in A_0$ the triple $(a,a,a)$ is allowed.
 Details on the notion of cycles from the relation algebra perspective can be found in \cite{Maddux2006-dp}.
 The relevance of the existence of 1-cycles for constraint satisfaction comes from the following observation.